eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 ### Equal Access in STEM

 I added this section following the the MIT EECS Communication Lab [example](https://mitcommlab.mit.edu/eecs/wp-content/uploads/sites/6/2016/09/CS-grad-school-personal-statement-annotated-example.pdf) and used the previous formula to explain the project as well.

 It may seem odd to risk the flow of a research-focused SoP and make us question if it’s even relevant.
-But MIT EECS doesn’t require PS, and I wanted to show where I come from and what I care about.
-This section also helps the SoP stay professional when I touched on my personal background in the last section.
+But MIT EECS doesn’t require PS, and I wanted to show what I care about and where I come from.
+This section is intended to help the SoP stay professional when I touched on my personal background in the last section.
 Again, fine line to walk.
 Lastly, this experience connects to my career pursuit in academia mentioned later.
 > My other goal in graduate school is to further my pursuit of advancing equal access to educational resources for students in marginalized groups.
 Besides mentoring young women in STEM throughout my undergraduate time, for the past year, I worked on the UBC CS Undergraduate Program Evaluation and Renewal project.
 In the process, I realized how my experience with data visualization and user interface design could help to improve equity in education.
 Degree planning is challenging and time-consuming since students have to envision their career path and go to individual course pages to ensure they meet prerequisites accordingly.
 First-generation college students are especially vulnerable as they lack adequate guidance from their immediate support system.
 To solve this problem, I designed an interactive directed graph to show the dependencies between courses, provide a holistic view of the CS program, and visualize potential academic trajectories at UBC CS.
 I was thrilled to present my work at the UBC Board of Governors Meeting in Spring 2020.
 I deployed the graphs to the UBC CS website this summer and am currently helping UBC Centre for Teaching, Learning and Technology adapt the graphs campus-wide.
 Participating in this project allowed me to advance equal access in a higher level of education and help as many students thrive as possible.

 ### Future Work